EN ESPAÑOL

 Lifestyle Beyond Food

 An important yet often overlooked aspect of the Mediterranean diet is its lifestyle component.
 Meals are typically enjoyed slowly, with family and friends, and combined with daily activity such as walking.
 Stress reduction and social connection play crucial roles in strengthening the immune system, enhancing the body’s resilience against disease.
+For movement support, see our guide to aerobic exercise.

-Practical Steps to Adopt the Diet
+Practical Steps to Adopt the Mediterranean Diet

 • Start meals with a colorful salad or vegetable-based appetizer.